piotr1204Essex/piotr1204Essex.github.io/rmpp.md

 Zambito, T. (2010).
 The Origin of Buyer Personas. [online] Buyer Persona Insights.
 Available at: https://www.buyerpersonainsights.com/2010/01/the-origin-of-buyer-personas.html [Accessed 6 Sep.
 2023].

 ## Unit 6
-In Unit 6 we discussed questionnaire design - again a field I am very well familiar with from my professional experience, nevertheless I was glad to read a guide on structure of the questionnaire (Brace, 2013).
+In Unit 6 we discussed questionnaire design - again a field I am very well familiar with from my professional experience (hence not much critical review I can provide), nevertheless I was glad to read a guide on structure of the questionnaire (Brace, 2013).
 In this unit I was asked to reflect on the data collection methods appropriate fro my Literature Review submission and you can find this reflection below.

 Reference list